-The tailgate of the Cameo also used a fiberglass outer panel, with latches mounted inside and supported by retractable cables.
+The tailgate of the Cameo truck also used a fiberglass outer panel, with latches mounted inside and supported by retractable cables.
 The middle of the rear bumper hinged downward, accessing the hidden spare tire compartment.
 Unique chrome-plated taillights capped off the clean, uncluttered bed.

 1955 Chevy Cameo

 The smooth-sided bed of the 3124 series Cameo seemed to perfectly compliment Chevy's new Task Force Series line of trucks.
 It's 114-inch wheelbase carried a 6.5-foot-long cargo bed, which shared the same 5,000 pound G.V.W. as the 3100 and 3200 series half-ton trucks.
 Base motor was the durable 235-cid six-cylinder, with Chevy's new 265-cid V-8 optional.
 Five transmissions, including an automatic, were available.
 Chrome bumpers, chrome grille, and full wheel covers, optional on other models, were standard on the Cameo.